Custom Domains

 Outlook

-Not all versions of Outlook display the “Sender”, newer versions display the “From” instead
+Not all versions of Outlook display the “Sender” in the email panel, newer versions display the “From” instead.

-With a custom domain, the email client will instead display the following
+With a custom domain, the email client will instead display using your business domain.

 Gmail